HenriqueNPinho/FEUP-ESOF/docs/ArchitectureAndDesign.md

 For our project, we decided that the MVC (Model-View-Controller) architecture pattern is the one that best suits our objective.

 Since there is a clear separation of what is observed:
-    View - functionalities that the user can use on the mobile phone screen),
+    View - functionalities that the user can use on the mobile phone screen

 Where the necessary data for the functionalities are:
     Model - password system of a secretary)

-The need to coordinate , manipulate, update user interactions with features:
+The need to coordinate , manipulate, update user interactions taking into account the user's interaction with the View and the Model:
-    Controller - change the number of current passwords, cancellation etc .
+    Controller - update the number of passwords taken, cancellation etc .

-Below we have a clear but abstract representation of how the MVC pattern works:
+Below we have a clear and abstract representation of how the MVC pattern works: